Vyral/base-template/_posts/2023-02-14-interest-rates-have-dropped-a-little-is-now-the-time-to-buy-a-home.md

 ---
 layout: post
-title: Interest rates have dropped (a little)..is NOW the time to buy a home?
+title: Interest Rates Have Dropped (a little)...Is NOW the Time To Buy a Home?
 date: 2023-02-14 00:00:00
 tags:
   - Real Estate